Why are graduate students important to Penn?

 GET-UP would not negotiate, nor would members ratify, a contract that materially harmed a member.
 In other words, GET-UP would not negotiate and ratify a contract that led to either a decrease in real wages or loss of benefits for any of our members.

 The aim of our campaign is to improve the material conditions of graduate students via collective power.
 We take grads’ concerns about their circumstances very seriously.
-We are proposing to incorporate a ‘no harm clause’ into our constitution, which will ensure that a contract will not lead to a real-wage decrease or loss of benefits for any members.
+GET-UP members recently voted to incorporate a ‘no harm clause’ into our constitution, which will ensure that a contract will not lead to a real-wage decrease or loss of benefits for any members.
 The purpose of this clause is to ensure that no graduate student employee receiving a fellowship stipend shall have that stipend reduced as a consequence of their assignment to a position covered by a union contract.
 It is a guarantee to members that they will not lose out by supporting the union.

 What are dues, why do we pay them, and how much will they be?